deepjyoti31/businessOS-NEW/project_tracker.md

    - Implemented robust error handling for document processing
    - Added detailed error messages for file download failures
    - Removed all dummy/mock data from document processing

+6. **Document Sharing and Version Control Implementation**:
+   - Created database schema for document sharing with the `document_shares` table
+   - Implemented RLS policies for secure access control
+   - Created database schema for version control with the `document_versions` table
+   - Implemented `SupabaseDocumentSharingService` for managing document shares
+   - Implemented `SupabaseVersionControlService` for managing document versions
+   - Added sharing methods to the `SupabaseDocumentService`
+   - Added version control methods to the `SupabaseDocumentService`
+   - Created a `ShareDocumentDialog` component for sharing documents with other users
+   - Created a `DocumentVersionHistory` component for displaying and restoring versions
+   - Created a `CreateVersionDialog` component for creating new versions
+   - Implemented a `FileDetails` page that includes both sharing and version control functionality
+   - Updated the `Shared` component to display real shared documents
+   - Added navigation from `AllFiles` to `FileDetails` page
+   - Fixed circular dependency issue between document services
+   - Created singleton instances to avoid circular dependencies

 ### Supabase Migration Plan (✅ COMPLETED)
 1. **Phase 1: Setup and Preparation** ✅